jerjorg/SymmetryReduceBZ.jl/docs/src/Usage.md

 lattice reduction.
 Later on, it will be able to calculate high symmetry points and paths within the IBZ.

-To calculate the IBZ, simply provide the lattice and atomic basis to `calc_ibz`.
+To calculate the IBZ, simply provide the lattice and atomic basis to `calc_ibz` (the code currently only works if the structure provided is primitive).
 The IBZ will be returned as either a convex hull or intersection of half spaces.
 ```@example
 import IBZ.Lattices: genlat_CUB
 import IBZ.Symmetry: calc_ibz